Entry19.png

 I wish he knew I smiled back.

 We fell into formation.
 Ragar at the lead.
 Raph’æl beside Super, maintaining the veil of stealth like a protective net.
 I trailed behind them all.
-We hugged the cavern’s wall, past the forge, far behind the flameskull—its flickering gave turned away—to find a stone door.
+We hugged the cavern’s wall, past the forge, far behind the flameskull—its flickering gaze turned away—to find a stone door.
 It was scorched and blackened in it’s center like it had staved away a fireball.

 Ragar examined it.
 Unlocked.